dakotamm/research_blog/_posts/2023-02-07-cast-hyp-vol.md

 Some points of musing:
 1. If real casts do not reach lowest depth, do we infer the properties of the deepest cast point for that cast, or the properties of a point of the same depth from a different cast?
 Assuming time similariy.
-2. Calculating volume from LO with large grid spacing (casts may have finer resolution than gridcells, may need to part out gridcells).
+2. Calculating volume from obs data casts using LO gridcells with large spacing (casts may have finer resolution than gridcells, may need to part out gridcells).

 ---